Policies & Procedures

 Additional Deposit on Active Account due to Poor Credit History

 Upon reviewing active accounts, the City reserves the right to assess or increase a deposit on an existing account for which has maintained a poor credit history with the City.
 Monthly, accounts are reviewed for more than two cut offs for non-payment or more than four late payments within the past twelve months.
 If either criterion is met, $100 deposit is added to the next billing and a letter is mailed noting this action to the customer.
 This letter references the City ordinance, Section 114-116.
 Deposits:

-The utility billing manager, acting of behalf of the director of finance, will have authority to charge a deposit on an existing account, which has maintained poor credit history with the city, and also has the authority to increase and existing deposit in order to protect the city’s interest.
+The utility billing manager, acting on behalf of the director of finance, will have authority to charge a deposit on an existing account, which has maintained poor credit history with the City, and also has the authority to increase an existing deposit in order to protect the City’s interest.

 Residential Sewer Cap Cost – Filling Pools/Spas

 All residential accounts have a sewer cap of 10,000 gallons per month, $51.62 monthly charge.
 If your water usage exceeds 10,000 gallons, your water cost will reflect the total usage and cost; and the sewer cost will be capped at 10,000 gallons, $51.62 monthly charge.
 This cap stands in place of other adjustments for pool filling, irrigation, alike.
 In addition, pools are required to drain into the city’s sanitary sewer system, from which is treated and returned to the environment under the standards enforced by the Texas Commission on Environmental Quality (TCEQ).